 - i.
-Prior to collegiate enrollment, in sports other than tennis, you accepted prize money based on place finish or performance in an athletics event from the sponsor of the event and the amount of prize money did not exceed \$300 above your actual and necessary expenses to participate in the event; [Bylaws 12.02.6, 12.1.2 and 12.1.2.4.1] - ii.
-Prior to collegiate enrollment, in tennis, you accepted up to \$10,000 per calendar year in prize money based on place finish or performance in an athletics event from the sponsor of the event; [Bylaws 12.02.6, 12.1.2 and 12.1.2.4.2.1] - iii.
-After collegiate enrollment, you accepted prize money based on place finish or performance in an athletics event from the sponsor of the event and the amount of prize money did not exceed \$300 above your actual and necessary expenses to participate in the event.
-[Bylaws 12.02.7, 12.1.2 and 12.1.2.4.1] - b.
+Prior to collegiate enrollment, in sports other than tennis, you accepted prize money based on place finish or performance in an athletics event from the sponsor of the event and the amount of prize money did not exceed \$300 above your actual and necessary expenses; [Bylaws 12.02.7, 12.1.2 and 12.1.2.4.1] - ii.
+Prior to collegiate enrollment, in tennis, you accepted up to \$10,000 per calendar year in prize money based on place finish or performance in an athletics event from the sponsor of the event; [Bylaws 12.02.7, 12.1.2, 12.1.2.4.2.1 and 12.1.2.4.2.2] - iii.
+After collegiate enrollment, in sports other than tennis, you accepted prize money based on place finish or performance in an athletics event from the sponsor of the event and the amount of prize money did not exceed \$300 above your actual and necessary expenses.
+[Bylaws 12.02.8, 12.1.2 and 12.1.2.4.1] - b.
 You are not eligible in a sport if you, or your relatives or friends, ever have accepted money, transportation, lodging, entertainment or other benefits from an agent or agreed to have an agent market your athletics ability or reputation in that sport.
-[Bylaw 12.3.1 and 12.3.1.2]
+[Bylaws 12.3.1 and 12.3.1.3]

-• Exception:
+• Exceptions:

-- o In baseball, prior to collegiate enrollment you were drafted by a professional baseball team and paid the going rate to be represented by an agent or attorney during contract negotiations.
-[12.3.1, 12.3.1.1 and 12.3.1.2] - c.
+o In baseball and men's ice hockey, prior to collegiate enrollment you were drafted by a professional baseball team and paid the going rate to be represented by an agent or attorney during contract negotiations.
+[Bylaws 12.3.1, 12.3.1.1 and 12.3.1.3]

+- o In men's basketball, after the conclusion of the playing season, a current student-athlete or a two-year college prospective student-athlete who has requested an evaluation from the NBA Undergraduate Advisory Committee may be represented by an NCAA-certified agent under specified conditions.
+[Bylaw 12.3.1.2] - c.
 You are not eligible in any sport if, after collegiate enrollment, you accept any pay for promoting a commercial product or service or allow your name or picture to be used for promoting a commercial product or service.
-[Bylaws 12.5.2.1 and 12.5.2.2] - d.
+[Bylaws 12.5.2.1 and 12.5.2.2, see also resources associated with the NCAA interim NIL policy.] - d.
 You are not eligible in any sport if, because of your athletics ability, you were paid for work you did not perform, were paid at a rate higher than the going rate or were paid for the value an employer placed on your reputation, fame or personal following.
-[Bylaw 12.4]
+[Bylaw 12.4, see also resources associated with the NCAA interim NIL policy.]